cipherstash/encrypt-query-language/README.md

 EQL relies on [CipherStash Proxy](docs/tutorials/PROXY.md) for low-latency encryption & decryption.
 We plan to support direct language integration in the future.

+If you want to use CipherStash Proxy with the below examples or the [helper packages](#helper-packages-and-examples), you can use the [playground environment](playground/README.md).

 ## Documentation